 In addition, the state of North Carolina required that the foundational reading skills of all kindergarten through third grade students be measured with mClass until the completion of the 2018-2019 school year. mClass is a universal screener that measures the development of reading skills through two main assessments: Dynamic Indicators of Basic Early Literacy Skills (DIBELS) and the Text Reading Comprehension (TRC) assessments.
 In the 2018-2019 school year, 74% of K-3 students met the grade requirements for the DIBELS and 64% met the grade level requirements for TRC.
 Although we strive to make greater improvements, we are proud to show that our students are experiencing success.

-In the 2019-2020 school year, all schools in North Carolina will begin assessing students using Istation.
+In the 2021-2022 school year, all schools in North Carolina will begin assessing students using mClass.
 Reading skills of students in Kindergarten through third grade will be measured by this testing system.
-It is a web-delivered computer adaptive testing (CAT) system that provides regular progress monitoring and reports on student ability – including growth reports – in the five critical domains of reading.
+It is a testing system that provides regular progress monitoring and reports on student ability.

-Ellenboro Elementary utilizes a multi-tiered system of support (MTSS) framework for all students, ensuring that students receive excellent core instruction as well as other layers of academic support when needed.
+Ellenboro Elementary utilizes a multi-tiered system of support (MTSS) framework for all students, ensuring that students receive excellent core instruction as well as other layers of academic, behavior and social-emotional support when needed.
 All of our students participate in Tiger Time, a scheduled block during the day, when interventions and enrichment are provided by classroom teachers, teacher assistants and support staff.
 Problem-solving and planning occur in weekly grade level meetings and data is collected regularly to monitor student progress.

 We have consistently been at or above the county average in attendance.
 The school has implemented Team Tiger rewards to acknowledge those students that arrive to school on time and stay for the full day.
 Attendance has a direct bearing on our success and we are always looking for ways to improve.